tzubindev/DDAC_backend/README.md

 # DDAC_backend

-This is an assignment work for `DESIGNING AND DEVELOPING APPLICATIONS ON THE CLOUD` in ***Asia Pacific University of Technology and Innovation*** 2023.
+This assignment is for `DESIGNING AND DEVELOPING APPLICATIONS ON THE CLOUD` in ***Asia Pacific University of Technology and Innovation*** 2023.

 ## Authors
 1. Wong Tze Byng